mlottes/BlazorPinballLocations/README.md

 ## About The Project

 ### Goals
-I wanted to play around with the new version of Blazor and .NET 8.
+Learn Blazor.
+I haven't used it before and I wanted to play around with the new version and .NET 8.

 ### Built With
 * [Blazor][Blazor-url]